AzadehS/Decision-Tree/Readme.txt

-I used Java to program decision tree. the folder contains datasets, "Tree.java", "Tree.class" and a readme.txt files.
+I used Java to program decision tree.
+The folder contains datasets, "Tree.java", "Tree.class" and a readme.txt files.
 I used the below command in the terminal.

 java Tree 8 4 data_sets1/training_set.csv data_sets1/validation_set.csv data_sets1/test_set.csv no